 The ultimate objective is for each student to experience the complete design and development of a real-life information system.
 The course includes an agile project management component that provides the foundation for students to administer and manage their projects successfully.

-Method of Evaluation: NO EXAM
+NO EXAM

 100% Course Mark